mitodl/release-script/README.md

 variable checks may become more fine grained in the future.
 Until then it may be easiest to fill in fake values for environment variables not needed for your command.

-## Deployment
+## Deployment of Doof
 Doof is a Slack bot running on heroku at `odl-release-bot`.
-New code will be deployed whenever a pull request is merged to `master`.
+New code will be deployed whenever a pull request in this project is merged and tests pass.
 Exceptions can be viewed in the heroku logs for `odl-release-bot`.

 ## Running commands